geseib/awsnetworkshop/website/content/15-prerequisites/_index.md

 +++
-title = "Prerequisites"
-chapter = true
-weight = 15
+title = "Prerequisites for the Workshop" menutitle = "Prereqs for the Workshop" menumenutitle = "Prerequisites" chapter = false weight = 15
 +++

-# Prerequisites for the Workshop

 To perform this workshop, you'll need the following: